ilyafedotov-ops/TerraformManager/README.md

 # Authenticate against running API (stores access/refresh data in tm_auth.json)
 python -m backend.cli auth login --email you@example.com --base-url http://localhost:8890
 ```

+> Tip: The Projects UI in the SvelteKit dashboard now covers workspace creation, editing, deletion, and artifact browsing.
+Reach for the CLI when you want automation, CI integration, or scripted workloads.

 ### CLI commands at a glance
 - `scan` — run the reviewer with optional `terraform fmt`, `terraform validate`, Infracost cost data, drift summary (`--plan-json`), and HTML/patch artifacts.